Digital Marketing

 Final Word About Static vs Dynamic

-Static and dynamic are two effective ad types with different purposes and achieve different end goals.
+Static and dynamic ads are two effective ad types with different purposes that achieve different end goals.
 Static ads never change, but that's not a bad thing because you can target larger audiences and save marketing spend.
 Dynamic ads change depending on who views them but are easily targetable and can be more eye-catching and memorable than static ones.
 Whatever type you choose, working with a full-service digital marketing agency like Symphonic Digital helps you achieve your marketing goals.
+If you’re interested in digital media services for your business, contact us today!